\n\n

 – **Independent pharmacies** — may order on request; not always in stock

 Pricing varies but expect to pay roughly 50p–£1 per unit at retail, depending on the absorbency variant and pack size.
 Bulk buying reduces the per-unit cost.
-If a child qualifies for continence product provision through the NHS, products can sometimes be supplied without cost — this is assessed through a continence nurse or specialist, not through a GP prescription alone in most areas.
+If a child qualifies for continence product provision through the NHS, products can sometimes be supplied at no cost — this is assessed through a continence nurse or specialist, not through a GP prescription alone in most areas.

-Alternatives Worth Considering
+## Alternatives Worth Considering

 The iD Expert Slip is one product in a broader category.
 Depending on what’s driven you to look at it, other options may be equally or more appropriate.